-It rotates at the same rate-of-change as the .
+It rotates at the same rate-of-change as the Master-Machine-Angle.

-However, Parts in packaging machines frequently have more complex motions - Part do not only rotate continuously.
+However, Parts in packaging machines frequently have more complex motions - Parts do not only rotate continuously.

 Note: The Motion-Part is the Part whose motion is defined by the Motion-Dimension FB.